yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 local code = status:code()
 ```

-Returns the exit code of the child process, which is a integer if any.
+Returns the exit code of the child process, which is an integer if any.